Ewa Aulin: Biography

 Aulin's success as Miss Teen International attracted attention not only in Sweden, where she appeared on the popular entertainment show Hylands hörna, but also in Italy, and in 1967, at age 16, she made her feature-film debut with a supporting role in the comedy Don Giovanni in Sicilia (Don Juan in Sicily), based on the novel by Vitaliano Brancati.
-This film led to a movie career for Aulin that would last a little more than six years, starting with leading roles in two giallo films: the pop art-style Col cuore in gola (With Heart in Mouth, 1967) directed by Tinto Brass, and the avant-garde La morte ha fatto l'uovo (Death Laid an Egg, 1968) directed by Giulio Questi.
+This film led to a movie career for Aulin that would last just over six years, starting with leading roles in two giallo films: the pop art-style Col cuore in gola (With Heart in Mouth, 1967) directed by Tinto Brass, and the avant-garde La morte ha fatto l'uovo (Death Laid an Egg, 1968) directed by Giulio Questi.
 Aulin's co-star in both these films was Jean-Louis Trintignant.

 In late 1967, Aulin was cast as the title character in her most famous film, the American-Italian-French co-production Candy, directed by Christian Marquand.
 Aulin learned that she had the role only the day before filming began in early December 1967.
-The story involves Aulin's character's search for the meaning of life, which leads to encounters with a variety of different men and always ends in a sexual situation.
-The film did poorly in America and failed to make an international star out of Aulin.
-It was more successful in Europe and has gained some popularity as a cult film in later years.
+The story involves Aulin's character's search for the meaning of life, in which she keeps encountering, and getting sexually involved with, many very different men.
+The film did poorly in America and failed to make an international star out of Aulin; it was more successful in Europe and in recent years has gained some popularity as a cult film.
 Aulin, in particular, received praise for her performance in the film, earning a Golden Globe nomination for Most Promising Newcomer.
-As a consequence of her appearance in this role, Aulin was stereotyped as something of a 'blonde nymphet' by people in the film industry.
+As a consequence of her appearance in this role, Aulin was stereotyped as something of a "blonde nymphet" by people in the film industry.